damusss/mili/guide/utility.md

 This utility static class makes the process of changing cursor based on interaction easier.
 This class is not supposed to be instantiated, as every method is static.
 The class exports the following static methods:

 - `setup()`: Change the default cursors with custom values.
-- `update()`: Should be called for every element that should change cursor based on interaction.
+- `update()`: Should be called for every element that should change cursor based on interaction or you can use the **update ID system**.
 The disabled flag will select the disabled cursor appropriately.
 For special elements each cursor can be overridden using keyword arguments that match the class variable names.
 - `apply()`: Must be called at the end of the UI loop, after all the update calls have been made.
 This method is responsible for changing the cursor.
 It will return the cursor that has been applied or `None` if the cursor was left unchanged.

 The following cursors can be customized, each having less priority than the previous one.
 A value of `None` will signal the specified cursor is disabled.